Your luxury vehicle deserves the best care possible, but should that include buying a Lexus extended car warranty?

 Is the Lexus Vehicle Service Agreement warranty transferable?

 You can transfer the coverage one time at no cost, as long as it is from the original owner to a private party.

 Your car will inevitably face troubles, no matter how well you take care of it.
 Even the newest models often face trouble.
-While Lexus vehicles feature a high reliability rating in the J.D.
-Power 2019 U.S. Vehicle Dependability Study℠, one costly repair could break the bank.
+While Lexus vehicles ranked second in the J.D.
+Power 2020 U.S. Vehicle Dependability Study℠, one costly repair could break the bank.

 The other vital aspect is how much each repair costs Lexus owners.
 According to RepairPal, Lexus vehicles cost a lot to repair, even for smaller malfunctions.
 Just look at these common repairs.